J. P. Darche

-Jean-Philippe "J. P." Darche (born February 28, 1975) is a former American football long snapper.
+Jean-Philippe "J. P." Darche (born February 28, 1975) is a Canadian former professional football player who was a long snapper.
 He was signed and drafted by the Toronto Argonauts in 1999.
 He played CIS football at McGill.

 Darche has also played for the Seattle Seahawks and Kansas City Chiefs.
-He is the older brother of Mathieu Darche, a former National Hockey League player.
+He is the older brother of Mathieu Darche, a former National Hockey League player and current general manager of the New York Islanders.

-Early years
+Early life

 Born in Montreal, Quebec, Canada, Darche's first love was ice hockey.
 As a youth, along with hockey, he played Bantam AA inter-city baseball with the St-Laurent Orioles.
 Hockey was his primary sport until high school, when he started playing American football.
 Darche's younger brother Mathieu is a retired hockey player of the National Hockey League.

-High school years

 Darche attended Collège Notre-Dame du Sacré-Coeur in Montreal.
 He was a letterman in football.
 In football, after his senior season, he was voted to participate in the High School of Montreal All-Star football game.

-Junior college years
+College career

-Darche attended Collège André-Grasset and was an honor student and named Athlete of the Year as a sophomore.
+Darche attended Collège André-Grasset and was an honour student and named Athlete of the Year in his second year.
 His number 44 jersey was retired by the team.

 University career

-Darche attended McGill University in Montreal where he was a star middle linebacker on McGill Redmen football team for five seasons.
-He was selected as a co-captain his final two seasons.
+Darche attended McGill University in Montreal where he was a star middle linebacker on the McGill Redmen football team for five seasons.
+He was selected as a co-captain during his final two seasons.
 He concluded his collegiate career as the all-time leading tackler in school history with 272 stops (132 solo).
 He graduated from McGill with a BSc. in physiology in 1998, then entered McGill Medical School for two years before entering the Canadian Football League in 1999.
 In 1998, he captured the Russ Jackson Award as the Canadian university football player who best combines athletics with academics and community service.

 Professional career

 Toronto Argonauts

 After playing five seasons for McGill, Darche turned pro with the Toronto Argonauts of the Canadian Football League in the 1999 CFL season.
-He was drafted in the third round of the 1999 CFL Draft, the first linebacker selected that year, and signed with the team on June 4, 1999, just in time to report for training camp.
+He was selected in the third round of the 1999 CFL draft, the first linebacker selected that year, and signed with the team on June 4, 1999, just in time to report for training camp.
 He recorded 16 special teams tackles in 16 regular season games and one playoff game over the 1999 Toronto Argonauts season, the most of anyone on the team.